corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 }
 ```

 States are immutable and can’t be updated directly.
-Instead, represent an evolving fact as a
-sequence of `LinearState` states that share the same `linearId` and create an audit trail for the lifecycle of
+Instead, an evolving fact is represented by a sequence of `LinearState` states that share the same `linearId`, and create an audit trail for the lifecycle of
 the fact over time.

 To extend a `LinearState` chain (a sequence of states sharing a `linearId`):